How Many Craft Supplies is Too Many?

 4. The Fear of Running Out

 Ever used the last sheet of a favorite patterned paper and felt like you were losing a piece of your soul?
 Some of us buy multiples just to avoid that heartbreak.
 After all, what if they stop making it?!
 We must stockpile!
+Yeah.
+Same.

 5. The "One Day I’ll Use This" Dream

 We've all bought craft supplies for future projects that exist only in our imaginations.
 Quilting fabric for that someday-quilt.
 A calligraphy set for the fancy wedding invitations we might make.
 A die-cut machine that we swore we’d use every day.
-But instead, these treasures sit in a drawer, waiting for their moment to shine… someday.

 6. Craft Shopping is Therapy